Sensifi: A Wireless Sensing System for Ultra-High-Rate Applications: Sampling and Packet Encoding

 \subsection{Sampling Interval Variations}

-In an ideal situation, when an \gls{ADC} continuously collects samples, the intervals between samples are fixed.
-However, most \glspl{ADC} include a built-in sample-and-hold function, making the \gls{ADC} unable to make an instantaneous conversion~\cite{zhai2018sample}.
-For example, the modern \gls{SAR} \gls{ADC} design has an internal switched-capacitor \gls{DAC}, also known as charge redistribution \gls{DAC}.
-The \gls{DAC} uses capacitors to store the voltage at the input and uses a switch to disconnect the capacitors from the input~\cite{becker2017single}.
+In this section, we focus on inter-sample intervals from two points of view: \gls{ADC}'s sample conversion time and the delay of transferring a sample from the ADC to the processor.
+The design of \gls{SAR} \glspl{ADC} includes an internal switched-capacitor \gls{DAC}, also known as charge redistribution \gls{DAC}.
+The \gls{DAC} uses capacitors to store the voltage at the input and uses a switch to disconnect the capacitors from the input~\cite{zhai2018sample}.
 The switched-capacitor structure's conversion time scales exponentially with the resolution of \gls{ADC}.
-Besides resolution, the amount of time to hold the capacitor value, impedance of the internal analog multiplexer, output impedance of the analog source, and the switch impedance are factors impacting \gls{ADC}'s conversion time.
-In addition to the internal operation of \gls{ADC}, the processor can also affect sampling intervals.
-For example, sampling intervals are affected by variations in the communication bus clock with the \gls{ADC}, switching between tasks, and packet processing.
+Besides resolution, the amount of time to hold the capacitor value, impedance of the internal analog multiplexer, output impedance of the analog source, and the switch impedance are the factors impacting \gls{ADC}'s conversion time.
+In addition to conversion time, the amount of time required to transfer a sample from the \gls{ADC} to the processor may vary.
+Figure \ref{fig:inter_sample_interval}(a) presents the process of sample collection from ADC.
+At the time $t_{1}$, and right before collecting the first sample, the processor collects the timestamp for Sample 1.
+The processor then triggers a pin of the ADC, at which point the ADC starts the conversion.
+Once the ADC finishes the conversion, the SPI communication starts to transfer the converted sample from the ADC to the SoC.